John Lawrence LeConte

-John Lawrence LeConte (May 13, 1825 – November 15, 1883) was an American entomologist of the 19th century, responsible for naming and describing approximately half of the insect taxa known in the United States during his lifetime, including some 5,000 species of beetles.
-He was recognized as the foremost authority on North American beetles during his lifetime, and has been described as "the father of American beetle study".
+John Lawrence LeConte MD (May 13, 1825 – November 15, 1883) was an American entomologist, responsible for naming and describing approximately half of the insect taxa known in the United States during his lifetime, including some 5,000 species of beetles.
+He was recognized as the foremost authority on North American beetles during his career, and has been described as "the father of American beetle study".

 Early life

 A member of the scientifically inclined LeConte family, John Lawrence was born in New York City, the son of naturalist John Eatton Le Conte.
-His mother died when John Lawrence was only a few months old, and he was raised by his father.
+His mother, Mary A. H. Lawrence, died when John Lawrence was only a few months old, and he was raised by his father.
 Most reliable sources spell his name "LeConte" or "Leconte", without the space used by his father, and samples of his signature show the preference for "LeConte".

-He graduated from Mount Saint Mary College, Emmettsburg, Maryland, in 1842, and from the College of Physicians and Surgeons, New York, in 1846.
+He graduated from Mount Saint Mary College, Emmittsburg, Maryland, in 1842, and from the College of Physicians and Surgeons, New York, in 1846.
+He worked as a chemical assistant to John Torrey and after receiving his medical degree he briefly practiced medicine.
+He also married Helen Grier and in the same year he gave up medical practice.
+During the civil war he again worked as a medical inspector and received the rank of lieutenant colonel.
+Having inherited enough money to make himself independent, LeConte did not practice medicine professionally.
+Influences in his life included Louis Agassiz and Hermann Rudolph Schaum who stayed in the Leconte home.

 While still in medical college, in 1844, John Lawrence traveled with his cousin Joseph LeConte to the Great Lakes.
 Starting at Niagara Falls, they visited Detroit and Chicago and traversed Michigan, Wisconsin, Iowa and Illinois before returning up the Ohio River to Pittsburgh and on to New York.
 John Lawrence published his first three papers on beetles that year.

-Having inherited enough money to make him independent, LeConte did not practice medicine professionally.

 Travels

 After graduating from medical college John Lawrence LeConte made several trips west, including to California via Panama in 1849.
-While in San Francisco, he sent 10,000 beetles preserved in alcohol back to his father.
+While in San Francisco, he sent 10,000 beetles preserved in ethanol back to his father.
 Another 20,000 beetle specimens were lost in a fire in 1852.
 LeConte also traveled to Europe, Egypt and Algiers.
 He spent two years exploring the Colorado River, and was in Honduras for the building of the Honduras Interoceanic Railway, and in Colorado and New Mexico with the party surveying for the Kansas Pacific Railroad.
 He moved to Philadelphia in 1852, residing there for the rest of his life.
 He died in Philadelphia on November 15, 1883.

 Military service

-During the American Civil War he served as a surgeon with the California Volunteers, reaching the rank of lieutenant colonel.
+During the American Civil War he enlisted in the Army Medical Corps as a surgeon.
+He was promoted to the position of medical inspector and reached the rank of lieutenant colonel by the end of the war.